Rank of a Smooth Map

 equidimensional tangent spaces is injective if and only if it is surjective if and only if it

-Thus, in equal dimensions, "immersion," "submersion," and "local diffeomorphism" all coincide; the
+Thus, in equal dimensions, "immersion," "submersion," and "local diffeomorphism" all coincide.
+The

 distinctions among them matter only when \(\dim M \neq \dim N\).
-Two further remarks frame what

-follows.
-First, the theorem of this section is purely local: it says nothing about whether \(F\) is
+Two further remarks frame what follows.
+First, the theorem of this section is purely local.
+It

-diffeomorphism that is neither injective nor a homeomorphism onto its image.
-Recovering global
+map \(\varepsilon\) above is a local diffeomorphism that is neither injective nor a homeomorphism

-statements from local ones is precisely the work of the next two sections.
-Second, both results
+onto its image, and recovering global statements from local ones is precisely the work of the next

-here describe the full-rank case \(r = \min\{m, n\}\); the genuinely new phenomenon, that
+two sections.
+Second, both results here describe the full-rank case \(r = \min\{m, n\}\).
+The

-any constant rank — not only the full one — forces a rigid local normal form, is the
+genuinely new phenomenon, that any constant rank, not only the full one, forces a rigid

-subject of the rank theorem, to which we now turn.
+local normal form, is the subject of the rank theorem, to which we now turn.

 The Rank Theorem